Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Post Malone’s Maison No. 9

-Bottles of Maison No. 9 rosé wine feature stylized images of a sword, which references one of Post Malone’s signature face tattoos.
-The sword can also be found in a dreamily shot video at the top of Maison No. 9’s website.
-The video features the high-profile artist in Regency-reminiscent wear in a summery garden, lending itself to the light flavors of the rosé.
+Bottles of Maison No. 9 rosé feature stylized images of a sword, a nod to one of Post Malone’s signature face tattoos.
+The sword also appears in a dreamlike video at the top of the brand’s website, where the artist is dressed in Regency-inspired attire in a summery garden — a visual that matches the wine’s light, easy profile.

 Launched in June 2020, Maison No. 9 is crafted in Provence as a Méditerranée IGP blend of Grenache, Cinsault, Syrah and Merlot.
-It hit shelves with a splash, selling 50,000 bottles during its pre-sale and selling out within two days, and is still going strong.
+It hit shelves with a splash, selling 50,000 bottles during its pre-sale and selling out within two days — and it continues to perform well in the competitive rosé market.

 Kendall Jenner’s 818 Tequila

-Like the rest of her family’s empire, model Kendall Jenner’s 818 Tequila stresses family and luxury at every step.
-Only the best ingredients are grown and harvested on family-owned farms to produce this award-winning spirit.
-Interestingly, Jenner shifted her look from sleek and expensive to jeans and a baseball cap for the images on 818’s site, as if she too were harvesting agave on the farm.
+Like the rest of her family’s empire, Kendall Jenner’s 818 Tequila leans heavily into family and luxury.
+Ingredients are sourced from family-owned farms to produce an award-winning spirit.
+Interestingly, Jenner shifts her image from sleek and polished to jeans and a baseball cap on the brand’s site, as if she’s out harvesting agave herself.

-Launched in early 2021, 818 quickly made waves, selling out its pre‑order in under two days and moving over 130,000 cases in its first year.
-It continues to thrive today, thanks to savvy marketing, celebrity appeal and a strong focus on quality.
+Launched in early 2021, 818 quickly made waves, selling out its pre-order in under two days and moving more than 130,000 cases in its first year.
+It continues to perform well, driven by savvy marketing, celebrity appeal and a focus on quality.

 FYIDid you know